krishnakumar2410/CloudCover_Part2_Framework/readme.md

 1. Install Python 3
 2. Install Pycharm editor if not already installed
-3. Go to filea and click on create new project> Import downloaded project from GIT
+3. Go to File and click Open> Import downloaded project from GIT

 #  Packages Required
 - requests